2023 Best Value Public Policy Schools in Massachusetts

 The average tuition and fees for an in-state undergraduate at Tufts are $63,000 a year.

-In addition to its great value ranking, Tufts is in the top 15% of all schools on our Best Public Policy Schools in Massachusetts list.
+Tufts excels when it comes to quality.
+It’s ranked in the top 15% of all schools on our Best Public Policy Schools in Massachusetts list.

-Explore all the Best Value Public Policy Schools in the New England Area or other specific states within that region.
+Explore all the Best Value Public Policy Colleges in the New England Area or other specific states within that region.

 Public Policy is one of 5 different types of programs to choose from.